aimms/how-to/Articles/310/310-investigate-behavior-pro-job.rst

 To transfer items, transfer speed and item size do matter.
 To reduce the item size is discussed in the previous section.
 The transfer speed depends on the connection and distance.
 Obviously, when the client and server sessions are executed on the same host or the hosts are in the same domain, the transfer speed is high.
 On the other hand, when these hosts are in different continents, then the transfer speed may very well be low.

-To investigate how much time is spent for the case transfer, we have to look in the session log file of the server session.
+To investigate how much time is spent for the case transfer, we have to look in the session log file of the solver session.
 This file can be found in the AIMMS PRO data folder, by default ``C:\ProgramData\AimmsPRO``, subfolder ``Log\Sessions``.
 The name of this log file is a GUID with extension .log.
 On a test server, the file was named  ``D:\ProgramData\AimmsPRO\Log\Sessions\f9706ac8-841f-4b35-bc74-57863e82e630-1.log``

-To determine the time, obtain the session log file for the server session and search for "CaseLoad : duration":
+To determine the time, obtain the session log file for the solver session and search for "CaseLoad : duration":

 .. code-block:: none